Mahāgīta: Pre-colonial origins

 Patpyo songs were popular in the late Konbaung dynasty, and are the most numerous in the corpus.
-These songs have a rhythmic foundation resembling drum beats, and require the highest level of performance technique and knowledge.
+These songs have a rhythmic foundation resembling drumbeats, and require the highest level of performance technique and knowledge.
 Ledwethankhat songs constitute a minor genre, and are characteristically sharp and active, with fast, short rhythms.
 These songs are always followed by myingin songs traditionally performed at equestrian, martial arts, and archery events.